r-grandorder/tri-hermes/en/pages/Lostbelt/gotterdamerung.md

 This light...This is...your Noble Phantasm...

 **Holmes:**
 Precisely.
-As you are aware, it should provide both you and {(M) Mr. /(F) Ms. } Fujimaru with a significant boost in strength.
+As you are aware, it should provide both you and [♂ Mr. /♀ Ms. ] Fujimaru with a significant boost in strength.

 **Holmes:**
 It may not be quite at full capacity, but it should still be rather potent for anyone attempting to fight in a desperate situation, such as yourselves.